Beta

 The sharpest math on this route runs through Iberia Plus.
 A one-way business-class saver award from New York JFK to Madrid on Iberia costs 40,500 Avios during off-peak dates, against cash fares that routinely print at $3,500 or more.
 That works out to roughly 8.6¢ per Avios, which is exceptional against almost any benchmark.
 Iberia also levies lower carrier surcharges on this routing than British Airways Avios does on the identical flight, so the out-of-pocket fees are meaningfully smaller.
 If your travel window falls outside off-peak dates, the math gets less clean, but the program remains the starting point for most JFK-MAD planning.

-For availability searches, Iberia Plus should be your first call, followed by Air France/KLM Flying Blue and Air Canada Aeroplan.
+For availability searches, Iberia Plus should be your first call, followed by Air France/KLM Flying Blue and a transfer partner.
 Iberia operates the majority of nonstop transatlantic service into Madrid, and the airline releases its own saver space to Iberia Plus members before it surfaces anywhere else.
-Flying Blue covers the same transatlantic corridor through its monthly Promo Awards, where 50,000 Flying Blue points can cover a round-trip in business at roughly 8.0¢ per point, though promo routes rotate and Madrid is not always included.
-Aeroplan, at 60,000 points one-way for Star Alliance business class into Europe, gives you access to Iberia as a partner carrier as well, with no fuel surcharges added on top.
+Flying Blue covers the same transatlantic corridor through its monthly Promo Awards, where 50,000 Flying Blue points can cover a round-trip in business at roughly 8.0¢ per point, though promo routes rotate and Madrid is not always included. a transfer partner, at 60,000 points one-way for Star Alliance business class into Europe, gives you access to Iberia as a partner carrier as well, with no fuel surcharges added on top.

 Availability in the premium cabin on this route demands honest framing.
 Saver business-class inventory on JFK-MAD typically runs zero to four seats per departure, and on Iberia that space is released at the airline's discretion, often closer to departure or in small batches months out.
 You will need to flex travel dates, check calendars repeatedly, and be ready to move when space opens.
 There is no reliable shortcut.
 Booking a round-trip with saver space on both legs compounds the difficulty, because you are chasing two separate inventory windows, not one.